• Skip to primary navigation

 Critical CX missteps your IVR testing solutions should address

-Here’s the good news, though: As many and varied as the possible locations of those missteps are, in substance, they come down to the same basic issues that contact center managers have long known:
+Here’s the good news, though: As many and varied as the possible locations of those missteps are, in substance, they come down to five basic issues that contact center managers have long known:

 • Excessive prompts: There are too many prompts required before a customer can reach a solution.